Candidate says displaced Puerto Ricans shouldn't be able to vote in Florida

 Ward replied by saying, "First of all, I don't think they should be allowed to register to vote.
 It's not lost on me that, I think, the Democrat party's really hoping that they can change the voting registers in a lot of counties and districts, and I don't think they should be allowed to do that."

 The candidate went on to say that "we should be looking to put the Puerto Ricans back in their homes.
-The idea that they can come to the mainland United States, I don't necessarily have a problem with that, but I think we should thinking about it in terms of getting them back home and providing the capital and resources to rebuild Puerto Rico, which is, I honestly think, is where they belong."
+The idea that they can come to the mainland United States, I don't necessarily have a problem with that, but I think we should be thinking about it in terms of getting them back home and providing the capital and resources to rebuild Puerto Rico, which is, I honestly think, is where they belong."

 The comment, which Ward made at a candidate forum last month, has generated criticism from fellow Republicans.